kevinaud/dynamic-forms-docs/Welcome file.md

 	- Logic that is different for each subclass
 		- There are some scenarios where you can't just treat everything the same.
 Sometimes it matters if it is a IsSelectedFormRule or a TotalPointsComparisonFormRule.
 		- One example is when you need to take a list of FormRules and convert them into their respective view models.
 The view model for an IsSelectedFormRule is different than the view model for a TotalPointsFormRule because there are some properties that exist on an IsSelectedFormRule but not on a TotalPointsFormRule, and vice versa.
-		- The wrong way to solve that problem:

 			```
+			    // The wrong way to solve this problem
 			    foreach (var rule in rules) {
 			        if (rule is TotalPointsComparisonFormRule) {
 			            // do something